FrancescaRuberto/WSAA-project/README.md

    To ensure public accessibility and ease of demonstration, the final version of the backend (along with the frontend) was deployed to PythonAnywhere.

 ---

+### Frontend Development

+The frontend was designed to give users a simple and clear way to interact with the anime database.
+It connects smoothly with the Flask backend API and lets users view, add, update, and delete anime entries easily.

+#### 1. Project Structure
+To keep things organized, the frontend code is divided into folders:
+- `templates/` contains the HTML files rendered by Flask
+- `static/` holds all the static files like CSS and JavaScript

+This separation makes the code easier to maintain and update.

+#### 2. HTML and CSS
+The HTML was based on examples from the course labs, with additional adjustments to improve layout and usability.
+It uses clean and semantic tags to organize the page content well.
+The CSS was written to make the website look clean and organized.
+The layout adjusts well to different screen sizes, so the site is easy to use both on desktops and on mobile devices.
+Colors, fonts, and spacing were carefully chosen to make the interface easy to read and visually pleasant.

+#### 3. JavaScript and API Communication
+JavaScript handles dynamic actions on the page, such as:
+- Fetching data from the Flask API and showing it without reloading the page
+- Sending form data to create or update anime entries via API calls
+- Updating the page instantly after each operation to give users real-time feedback

+While working on the JavaScript, especially for the update (PUT) functionality, I used AI tools to help write and debug some tricky parts.
+At first, I had trouble properly connecting the update feature to the backend, so it didn’t work correctly.
+Using AI assistance helped me fix those issues and get the update process running smoothly.

+#### 4. User Experience
+The frontend gives clear feedback to users after every action:
+- Showing updated data right away
+- Displaying success or error messages
+- Preventing multiple submissions during loading

+This makes the app easy and reliable to use.

+Thanks to this clear structure and responsive design, the frontend offers a friendly and effective way to manage the anime database.

+---